quajbolt/crypt-single-partition-mbr/README.md

 sudo mkfs.ext4 /dev/matrix/lv_root
 ```

-Now you need to mount them and keep installing your distro. but for now I'm gonna show an example for mounting.
+Now you need to mount them and keep installing your distro. but for now, I'm gonna show an example for mounting.
 Setup part is up to user.
 ```sh
 sudo mount /dev/matrix/lv_root /mnt sudo mkdir -p /mnt/boot